-129. The key legislation is the Non Domestic Rating (Rural Areas and Rateable Value Limits) (Scotland) Order 2005 and Schedule 2 to the Local Government and Rating Act 1997 as well as the Non Domestic Rates (Rural Areas) (Scotland) Regulations 2017.33
+145. The key legislation is the Non Domestic Rating (Rural Areas and Rateable Value Limits) (Scotland) Order 2005 and Schedule 2 to the Local Government and Rating Act 1997 as well as the Non Domestic Rates (Rural Areas) (Scotland) Regulations 2017.34

-130. Mandatory relief of 100% is available to certain properties indicated in Table 4 which are the only such property located in a settlement in the local authority's rural settlement list.
-The council's determination of this is generally informed by local knowledge and the
+- 146. The legislation for this relief is not time-limited i.e. there is no expiry date. - 147.
+Mandatory relief of 100% is available to certain properties, indicated in Table 4, which are the only such property located in a settlement in the local authority's rural settlement list.
+The council's determination of this is generally informed by local knowledge and the applicant's declaration.
+The council compiles and maintains the